We shared a great summer with KidsAct!

-This six-day learning experience for students entering grades 1-8 offers instruction in Shakespeare, stage combat, dance, and comedic improvisation from highly qualified, professional teaching artists.
+This six-day learning experience for students entering grades 1-8 offers instruction in Shakespeare, safe sword-fighting and stage combat, and comedic improvisation from qualified, professional teaching artists.
 Students then perform in an hour-long showcase to be presented for friends and family in Starr Jaycee Park.
 (KidsAct!
 2021 programming is subject to CDC health and safety requirements as of the date of the program.)

 Healthy snacks and water are provided daily; however KidsAct! will not provide lunch.
 Be advised that this summer’s KidsAct!
 Program will again be nut free.
 It is suggested that each student bring a lunch packed with a beverage, insect repellent, and sun block.
 Loose, comfortable clothing appropriate to the weather, including a hat, is also recommended.
 For the comfort and safety of your student, we ask that NO Crocs, clogs or flip-flops be worn.
 Sturdy shoes that buckle or tie are required.

 For the final performance, the students will be asked to wear black or navy blue pants, shorts, or skirts (no jeans, please!)
 Also, each student should wear a bright, solid-colored shirt free of logos or designs, along with dark colored, laced or buckled soft-soled shoes.